riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/Screenshot 2020-07-17 at 14.41.09.png" style="zoom:67%;" />

  The phenomenon of tottering occurs when walk allow for repetitions of nodes.
 A heavy problem can consist in a walk that can visit the same cycle of nodes all over again.
 Here in the image it can be that the partition visited remains only the one comprised in the cycle.
+Here an example of a graph that can coduct to tottering because standing that it is un directed it has a cycle that can be walked indefinitely:

 ![](/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/cycleGraph.png)